readium/swift-toolkit/Documentation/Migration Guide.md

 ### Navigator

-All the navigator `go` APIs are now asynchronous and takes an `options` argument instead of the `animated` boolean.
+All the navigator `go` APIs are now asynchronous and take an `options` argument instead of the `animated` boolean.

 ```diff
 -navigator.go(to: locator, animated: true, completion: { }